 Recipero’s Trace Services Helps Combat Crime

-The company provides information services to law enforcement agencies, the United States government, insurance companies, retail business and individual buyers.
+The company provides information services to law enforcement agencies, the United States government, insurance companies, retail businesses, and individual buyers.
 Recipero operates a service known as Trace, which searches FBI Stolen Articles file on the NCIC database.

 The FBI Stolen Articles File is a database of property that was reported to law enforcement agencies as being stolen or missing.
 The database, which is the largest of its kind, contains millions of product serial numbers that can be searched online free of charge.